White painter’s pants that come with built-in knee pads are my favorite.

 No matter whether you are choosing painter’s pants for women or men, the material should be not only lightweight but also strong and comfortable.

 Lastly, you will need to check for the price tag.

-The pants you choose need not be the expensive most.
+The pants you choose need not be the most expensive.
 But make sure you do not pick the cheapest on the market either.